r4hulrr/chv003_gpio_driver/README.md

 ## Overview

 This project was initiated to gain hands-on experience with reading datasheets from vendors outside of ST and ARM.
-I chose the RISC-V-based CHV003 series microcontrollers, as these are gaining popularity due to their open source nature.
+I chose the RISC-V-based CHV003 series microcontrollers, as these are gaining popularity due to their cost and open source nature.

-The **CHV003 GPIO Driver** provides an abstraction layer for configuring and controlling the General-Purpose Input/Output (GPIO) pins, ensuring a structured and efficient way to interact with the microcontroller’s peripherals.
+This driver simplifies GPIO operations on CH32V003 MCUs by providing an easy-to-use abstraction layer for initialization, data handling, and interrupt management.

 ## Key Features